frederic-perez/Ada-Byron-code-book/README.md

 - - -

-*Note: To render a GitHub webpage containing code with a tab size of 2 spaces, append to its URL "?ts=2"*
+*Note: To render a GitHub (or Bitbucket) webpage containing code with a tab size of 2 spaces, append to its URL "?ts=2"*